THE VOLGA GERMANS IN PORTLAND

 Philip Hohnstein in southern California

 Phil proudly served in World War II in the Pacific Theater.
 After the war, he returned to Portland and worked at the family rubbish hauling business.
-In order escape the Oregon winters, he traded the cold for sunny southern California.
-Once in California, he went from a one-man-one-truck operation to a multi-million dollar waste and recycle empire.
+To escape the Oregon winters, he traded the cold for sunny Southern California.
+Once in California, he transitioned from a one-man, one-truck operation to a multi-million-dollar waste and recycling empire.
 He married Dorothy J. Fowler and had two daughters, Belinda and Dianna.
 He was a respected and firm businessman, an innovator, and a great philanthropist.
 For the last twenty-two years of his life, he was married to Irene Jahn, who preceded him in death.
 He had six grandchildren that he cherished.
 He was a beloved father and grandfather.
-He was generous, supportive, and loving and he will be greatly missed.
+He was generous, supportive, and loving, and he will be greatly missed.

 Sources